te-spe/te-spe.github.io/main/0_index.md

 ## This is te-spe's site.

-To be released within a few days
+To be officially released in a few days.